OSU-MLB/ViT_PEFT_Vision/README.md

 done
 ```

+**Weight-Space Ensembles (WiSE) for PEFT.**

 When it comes to applying WiSE to PEFT methods, there are two types of PEFT methods.
 - Methods that insert additional parameters to the model, such as Adapter.
--  Methods that directly fine-tuned existing parameters, such as BitFit.
+-  Methods that directly fine-tune existing parameters, such as BitFit.

 For the former, we use `merge_petl.py` and use `merge_model.py` for the latter.